QuickBase/interview-demos/cpp/ReadMe.md

 - We would like to see an implementation of a small in memory database that can perform Fetching of records.

-- We provide a simple base implementation of a Record datastructure and collection of Records
+- We provide a simple base implementation of a Record data structure and collection of Records

-- We have provided a base FindMatchingRecords Function that we would like to optimize
+- We have provided a base FindMatchingRecords Function that we would like to optimize.

 - Fee free to provide your own implementation of Record, RecordCollection and FindMatchingRecords